fjhickernell/MCM-2025-Program/README_and_Scripts/README.md

-Python Programs
+# Python Programs

-#1 mcqmcbookSessionDesc.py
+## 1 mcqmcbookSessionDesc.py
--INPUT:
+-INPUT
 a) csv file with list of talks ordered by sessions and then by speaker: sheet "TalkListAsValue" in MCQMC2024Data
-b) latex abstract files in a directory "TalksDir" and then is a subdirectory "submission-xx" Where xx is a number that is read in from the csv file; the name of the latex file is also read in from the .csv file -OUTPUT
+b) latex abstract files in a directory "TalksDir" and then is a subdirectory "submission-xx" Where xx is a number that is read in from the csv file; the name of the latex file is also read in from the .csv file

+-OUTPUT
 A) a latex file per session called sessXX.tex where XX is CS1 or SS3, say, for contributed session 1 (labeled CS1) or special session 3 (labeled SS3); the sessSSx.tex files are used by the program book
 B) the list of abstract with all appropriate labels, named list abstract.tex, also used in the program book

-#2 MakeLatexScheduleMCQMC.py
+## 2 MakeLatexScheduleMCQMC.py
 -INPUT
 a) csv file with list of talks ordered chronologically, i.e., by time and then by session: sheet "ChronTalkList" in MCQMC2024Data
 b) SessionListMCQMC.csv
 csv files and the sessions ordered chronologically, and then by room number (or equivalently, by columns in the schedule table)

+-OUTPUT
--OUTPUT latex file Schedule.tex which contains the coloured schedule for the program book
+latex file Schedule.tex which contains the coloured schedule for the program book

-#3 BuildHtmlScheduleMCQMC.py
+## 3 BuildHtmlScheduleMCQMC.py
-INPUT
+-INPUT
 A) PlenTitle.csv: csv file with list of plenary titles
 B) SessionListMCQMC.csv: same as above
 c) csv file with list of talks ordered by sessions and then by speaker: sheet "TalkListAsValue" in MCQMC2024Data

-OUTPUT
+-OUTPUT
 TableSchedule.html html file with the schedule for the conference webpage

-#4 MakeListPart.py
+## 4 MakeListPart.py
-INPUT
+-INPUT
-PARTICIPANTSJULY5.csv csv file with list of participants OUTPUT
+PARTICIPANTSJULY5.csv csv file with list of participants

+-OUTPUT
 Participants.tex latex file with the list of participants, with reference to page number for their talk

 **********